AnaFigueiredo13/AnaFigueiredo13/README.md

 ### Are you checking my profile O_O

-📚 Tecnology and Design Multimedia Student at ESTGV, Viseu
+📚 Graduate in Technology and Multimedia Design from ESTGV, Viseu.

 🤓 I'm passionate about combining creative UX/UI design with web development.